Definition of Mark to Market Accounting

 (Being change in the value of investment recorded) |

-The previous loss first is to be settled from the current gain in order to reflect the true and correct position in the accounts.
+The previous loss must settle first from the current gain to reflect the true and correct position in the accounts.

 The following are the major points to be considered as the difference between mark to market accounts and historical value accounts:

-- In mark to market accounts, the assets are valued at the current market price, i.e. the value receivable if it is sold on the balance sheet’s date.
-And the value in mark to market accounting can change from year to year based on the market conditions, and the valuation is volatile in nature, whereas in the Historical cost accounting method, the assets are to be valued at cost plus all related cost for bringing the asset to the present location like storage cost, fare, carriage inwards, etc. and assets are subject to depreciation at every year-end.
+- In mark to market accounts, the assets are valued at the current market price, i.e., the value receivable if sold on the balance sheet’s date.
+And the value in mark to market accounting can change from year to year based on the market conditions, and the valuation is volatile in nature.
+In contrast, in the Historical cost accounting method, the assets are to be valued at cost plus all related costs for bringing the asset to the present location like storage cost, fare, carriage inwards, etc., and assets are subject to depreciation at every year-end.
 But the original value remains constant and will not be subject to change unless permitted by law.

-- The general practice of accounting says that only security traders and the short term security dealer are allowed to value on the mark to market basis, and that too only for the short term securities and securities of volatile nature, whereas all the assets except the short term investments are to be valued at the historical cost.
+- The general practice of accounting says that only security traders and the short term security dealer are allowed to value on the mark to market basis and that too only for the short term securities and securities of volatile nature.
+In contrast, all the assets except the short term investments are to be valued at the historical cost.

 Advantages

-- The assets are valued at the current market price; hence the true worth is reflected.
+- The assets are valued at the current market price, reflecting the true worth.

 - The investor can measure the loss or gain on the valuation of assets and can record it in the accounts.

-- The method of valuation on the mark to market basis is suitable for short term securities and investments.
+- The valuation method on the mark to market basis is suitable for short term securities and investments.

-- It is the recognized method of valuation by most of the security exchange boards.
+- It is the recognized valuation method by most security exchange boards.

 Disadvantages

-Following are disadvantages of mark to market accounting:
+The following are the disadvantages of mark to market accounting:

 - The Valuation is volatile in nature.

-- As the value can change at every balance sheet date, there are high chances of huge loss or gains that can influence the investor, but the loss or gain is imaginary until the securities are actually sold.
+- As the value can change at every balance sheet date, there are high chances of huge losses or gains that can influence the investor, but the loss or gain is imaginary until the securities are sold.

-- This valuation method leads to frauds and recession in some of the countries.
+- This valuation method leads to fraud and recession in some countries.

-- The method is not acceptable by many of countries due to its volatile nature.
+- The method is not acceptable by many countries due to its volatile nature.

 Conclusion

-Mark to market accounting is the method in which the assets are valued at the current market price, which might reflect the true worth of the company or organization.
-But the valuation being volatile in nature can influence the investor at a higher level.
-Hence the method is not acceptable by many of the countries.
-However, some of the countries permitted to value the short term investment on a mark to market basis, which is a fair valuation.
+Mark to market accounting is the method in which the assets are valued at the current market price, which might reflect the company’s or organization’s true worth.
+But the volatile valuation can influence the investor at a higher level.
+Hence the method is not acceptable to many countries.
+However, some countries are permitted to value the short term investment on a mark to market basis, which is a fair valuation.

 Recommended Articles

 This is a guide to Mark to Market Accounting.
-Here we also discuss the definition and history of mark to market accounting along with advantages and disadvantages.
+Here we also discuss the definition and history of mark to market accounting and its advantages and disadvantages.
 You may also have a look at the following articles to learn more –